deep-thought-labs/drive-blog/content/en/posts/testing-phase-guide.md

 **To begin your participation:**

-1. Read and follow the Drive Installation guide (coming soon)
+1. Read and follow the [Drive Installation](/en/posts/drive-installation/) guide
-2. Make sure you have completed secure key management (Key and Seed Phrase Management - coming soon)
+2. Make sure you have completed [Validator Preparation](/en/posts/validator-preparation/), including secure key management and verification of your priv_validator_key
-3. Verify your priv_validator_key (priv_validator_key: Complete Guide - coming soon)
-4. Prepare for the first launch by consulting Chain Launch - How to Participate (coming soon)
+3. Prepare for the first launch by consulting Chain Launch - How to Participate (coming soon)
-5. Join our Telegram channel for real-time coordination of rounds
+4. Join our Telegram channel for real-time coordination of rounds

 ## Acknowledgments